logo

 On the other hand, kimchi with green, blue, or black mold should not be eaten.

-You can't even eat it after cooking.
+You can't even eat it cooked.

 3